201949/godot-google-play-billing-6/README.md

 ## Upcoming Improvements

-I am actively working on making the plugin even more user-friendly.
-Here’s what I have planned:

-### Simplified Integration

-I plan to redesign the plugin so that users will only need to add a single class as a node in their project.
-This class will handle all billing operations and allow for configuration of items (one-time purchases, repeat purchases, and subscriptions) directly through exported variables.

-### Enhanced Configuration

-The new design will make it easier to specify purchase items and manage billing operations with minimal setup.

-Stay tuned for updates, and feel free to [open an issue](https://github.com/201949/godot-google-play-billing-6/issues) or [contribute](https://github.com/201949/godot-google-play-billing-6/pulls) if you have any suggestions or feedback!
+Stay tuned for updates, and feel free to [open an issue](https://github.com/201949/godot-google-play-billing-7/issues) or [contribute](https://github.com/201949/godot-google-play-billing-7/pulls) if you have any suggestions or feedback!